ShaikUmeha-786/Basics-of-coding/README.md

 # Basics-of-coding
 practice all front-end and back-end
 <br>
-this is my first reprosity
+this is my first repository